tsypuk/mdextension/README.md

-# Markdown Page Saver Chrome Extension
+# Markdown Page Saver Chrome Extension for "Second Brain"

 A Chrome extension for saving web pages as Markdown with images, built with TypeScript.